-- Representative Barry commented there is an issue of the taxing authority being in competition with the entity it taxes.
+Representative Barry commented there is an issue of the taxing authority being in competition with the entity it taxes.
 The Town taxes the local cable company, and if you become in competition with them there is concern.
 If there is no service, he has no issue with it, but the definition of underserved has not yet been identified.
-He stated a desire to be aware of any complaints the Council has received. - 42
+He stated a desire to be aware of any complaints the Council has received.

 Chairman Harrington stated she has not heard any complaints.
 Councilor Boyd stated he has not heard any complaints.
 Councilor Koenig stated his belief there would be a lot of people dissatisfied if they had to depend on Fairpoint.
-They are going to other means, etc. If talking about is the Town served adequately he would say no. When multiple people in a neighborhood get on the internet it slows to a frustration, but they are not complaining to the Council as they know the Council cannot do anything 1 2 about it.
+They are going to other means, etc. If talking about, "is the Town served adequately", he would say no. When multiple people in a neighborhood get on the internet it slows to a crawl.
+They talk about offering 10 Mbps, but they don't guarantee that ever.
+There is a lot of frustration, but they are not complaining to the Council as they know the Council cannot do anything about it.